Justice for Journalists: Activities

-Investigative Grants
+Investigative Grants Programme

-Every year, the Justice for Journalists Foundation awards grants to professional and independent journalists, as well as NGOs, to investigate violent crimes against journalists and media workers.
-The grant program is open to journalists from around the world.
+Between January 2019 and September 2024, the Justice for Journalists Foundation ran an investigative grant programme, which over the five years has supported over 80 media outlets, independent journalists, and media freedom NGOs from 40 countries.
+Currently, Justice for Journalists Foundation is focused on its other activities to investigate violence and abuse against media workers.

 In 2019, thanks to the support from the Foundation's grant program, the Kyiv Post media outlet published a special project called Dying for Truth, a series of investigative articles about violence against journalists in Ukraine.

-In 2019, the Foundation has supported two investigations into the murder of Maltese investigative journalist Daphne Caruana Galizia — the book Murder on the Malta Express: Who Killed Daphne Caruana Galizia? by Manuel Delia, Carlo Bonini, and John Sweeny and the comprehensive joint report titled Justice delayed: the assassination of Daphne Caruana Galizia and Malta's deteriorating press freedom climate by Reporters Without Borders and independent Maltese outlet The Shift News.
+In 2019, the Charity has supported two investigations into the murder of Maltese investigative journalist Daphne Caruana Galizia — the book Murder on the Malta Express: Who Killed Daphne Caruana Galizia? by Manuel Delia, Carlo Bonini, and John Sweeny and the comprehensive joint report titled Justice delayed: the assassination of Daphne Caruana Galizia and Malta's deteriorating press freedom climate by Reporters Without Borders and independent Maltese outlet The Shift News.
 The book Murder on the Malta Express: Who Killed Daphne Caruana Galizia? won the National Book Council award for Literary non-fiction in Maltese and English.

-In September 2020, the Foundation supported the investigation into the murder of journalist Pavel Sheremet by the independent media outlet Zaborona.
+In September 2020, the Charity supported the investigation into the murder of journalist Pavel Sheremet by the independent media outlet Zaborona.

-In 2020, the Justice for Journalists Foundation contributed some funds towards exploring of how SLAPP is used to halt media workers' investigative efforts.
+Between 2020 and 2024, the Justice for Journalists Foundation contributed significant resources towards exploring of how SLAPP is used to halt media workers' investigative efforts.
 One of the grant recipients, the Foreign Policy Centre, published two Unsafe for Scrutiny reports.
 As part of its work under the Unsafe for Scrutiny project, the Foreign Policy Centre, along with 21 other organizations, including the Justice for Journalists Foundation, has published a joint policy paper on countering legal intimidation and SLAPP in the UK.
 The policy paper briefly outlines the common hallmarks of legal intimidation and SLAPPs in the UK context, as well as five key principles for mitigating this threat, with a view to it forming a starting point for legislative and regulatory initiatives to address this issue in the UK.
+In partnership with the Foreign Policy Centre and International Bar Association’s Human Rights Institute (IBAHRI), the Charity organised three Anti-SLAPP Conferences in London, UK which brought together dozens of experts from across the globe to examine the impact SLAPPs has on journalists, media freedom and wider society.
+Similar conferences were supported by the Charity in Georgia, Malta, Ireland and in Scotland.
+The Charity is also a member of the CASE Coalition and UK Anti-SLAPP Coalition.

-In 2020, the Foundation supported the investigation into the murder of Somali journalists that has been quoted by various media outlets.
+In 2020, the Charity supported the investigation into the murder of Somali journalists that has been quoted by various media outlets.
 After the release of the investigation, Somalia's federal authorities said they would open a full probe into the criminals and officials suspected to have committed crimes against journalists including dozens of murder cases of journalists in the Horn of African country since 1992.